shubham-chhetri/Business-finder/README.md

 # Business-finder

-##The Battle of Neighborhoods W1.ipynb notebook contains the introduction and the basic overview of the project.
+## The Battle of Neighborhoods W1.ipynb notebook contains the introduction and the basic overview of the project.

-##Main notebook.ipynb notebook contain the main project
+## Main notebook.ipynb notebook contains the main project